pradip9102/refactoring/src/main/java/com/vizurd/tryout/refactoring/readme/form-template-method.md

-#|en| First split the <code>view</code> methods in both steps to their constituent steps.
+#|en| First split the `view` methods in both steps to their constituent steps.
 Defining the steps is rather easy in our case – these are parts of the printed article.

 Select name of "ArticleMarkdown"

-#|en| Start with the <code>ArticleMarkdown</code> class.
+#|en| Start with the `ArticleMarkdown` class.

 Go to end of "ArticleMarkdown"